Hawkesbury Family History Group

 Family History Classes

 The Library regularly runs classes relating to family history.
-To find out what classes are on offer, view the current Library Events Program.
+To find out what classes are on offer, view the current Library, Museum, Gallery What's On brochure.

 The Group does not undertake research on behalf of others.
-The Library offers a very basic Research Service based on the current Council's Management Plan (Fees & Charges) on material that is unique to the collection and only available to people living unreasonable distances from the library, making a personal visit impossible.
+The Library offers a very basic research service on material that is unique to the collection.
+This is only available to people living unreasonable distances from the library, making a personal visit impossible.
+Fees apply.
+Council's fees and charges are included in the current Operational Plan, part 2.

 - Hawkesbury Family History Group information